-Home » Peer Review Process
+Peer Review Process

-The Journal follows a rigorous and transparent peer review process to ensure the quality, integrity, and academic validity of published research.
+The journal follows a rigorous and transparent peer review process to ensure the quality, integrity, and academic validity of published research.

 All submitted manuscripts undergo an initial screening by the editorial office to assess scope alignment, completeness, and basic quality standards.
-All manuscripts are screened for plagiarism using plagiarism detection software as part of the editorial review process.
+All manuscripts are screened for plagiarism using recognized plagiarism detection software as part of the editorial review process.

 Manuscripts that pass the initial assessment are assigned to an academic editor with relevant subject expertise.

 Independent expert reviewers are invited based on their scholarly expertise.
-The Journal follows a double-blind peer review process, where the identities of authors and reviewers are concealed.
-Reviewers are required to declare any conflicts of interest prior to accepting a review invitation.
+Reviewers are selected based on their subject expertise, research experience, and relevance to the manuscript topic.
+All reviews are conducted under a double-blind peer review model, where the identities of authors and reviewers are concealed.

 Reviewers evaluate the manuscript for originality, methodological rigor, ethical compliance, clarity, and scientific contribution.
+The journal aims to complete the peer review process within a reasonable timeframe, typically within 2–4 weeks, depending on reviewer availability and manuscript complexity.

 – Accept